Here’s the brutal truth about goldfish feeding:

 So what should you get instead?

 A good one will have better ingredients and a higher percentage of protein and fat.
-Plus, they are made to have all of the nutrients a goldfish will ever need for the rest of its life.
+Plus, it is made to have all of the nutrients a goldfish will ever need for the rest of its life.

 It will be well worth the extra money!